Send requests for human review

 Preselected Options

-When using Buttons, Checkboxes, or Dropdowns in your review forms, you can also set default values that will be preselected.
+When using Buttons, Checkboxes, or Dropdowns in your review templates, you can also set default values that will be preselected.

 - Python SDK